bdiev/WheatMagnateBot/README.md

 ## Troubleshooting
 - If Discord bot fails to connect, verify `DISCORD_BOT_TOKEN` and `DISCORD_CHANNEL_ID`.
 - If Microsoft login fails, check cached credentials and follow mineflayer auth docs.
 For containers, ensure `AUTH_CACHE_DIR` is set to a persistent path.
-- Microsoft auth links may not auto-detect in Railway.app due to logging differences; use `!link <url>` command manually.
 - Check console logs for runtime errors and Discord messages for critical events.

 ## Security & Privacy